Preparing For Camp Eagle Ridge!

 As summer approaches, we all start thinking about preparing for camp!
 Here are some helpful tips and information to help you prepare:

-Read Everything You Always Wanted To Know About Camp Eagle Ridge to learn about Camp Communication, Health Information, Camp Store Accounts, Check In and Check Out and more.
+Read our Parent Handbook to learn about Camp Communication, Health Information, Camp Store Accounts, check-in and check-out, packing tips and more.

 "I'm often asked 'Do you work with a lot of homesick children?'
-My answer is 'No, but I do work with a lot of childsick parents.'" - Kelly Byrnes-Rossebo, Director
+My answer is 'No, but I do work with a lot of childsick parents.'" - Kelly Rossebo, Director

 Homesickness is a natural part of separation.
 Everyone (even the staff) feels it to some extent.
 Small homesick feelings don't bother most kids much.
 There are things you can do to prevent stronger homesick feelings that might get in the way of having a great time.